-Update: These really do stay fresh!
+Update: Chocolate Chip Cookies with Molasses really do stay fresh!
 I’m eating one of these right now (Day 2) and they taste great.

 Today’s cookies is one I’ve been making on and off for the last couple of years.
 It’s a very reliable recipe and the result is always a fairly thick, chewy, nicely shaped chocolate chip cookie with a punch of molasses.
 This is based on a cookie from Roland Mesnier’s book, Dessert University.
 I make a half version, increase the salt a tiny bit, and omit the nuts.